Class Action Lawsuit Alleges LaCroix Contains Ingredients Used In Cockroach Insecticide

-PHILADELPHIA (CBS) – A class action lawsuit has been filed against the parent company of the popular drink LaCroix’s for apparently falsely claiming the drink to be “100% natural.”
+PHILADELPHIA (CBS) – A class action lawsuit has been filed against the parent company of the popular drink LaCroix for apparently falsely claiming the drink to be “100% natural.”

 The firm Beaumont Costales, who filed the suit on behalf of Lenora Rice, claims that testing reveals that LaCroix contains a number of artificial ingredients, including linalool, which is used in cockroach insecticide.